hansudd/AssnB2/README.md

 This package is helpful if you frequently work on datasets with two numeric variables, and you want to quickly determine if there is a linear relationship between the variables.

+This package and the documents in this repo were created and authored by Hanwei Sudderuddin.